Dev-P-L/Recommendation-System/README.md

 # Recommendation-System
-First challenge from Capstone Examination PH125.9x organized by HarvardX
+This is a response to the first challenge from Capstone Examination PH125.9x organized by HarvardX.

 Readers who are interested in running the programs from this project should first read “Important Foreword – Requirements” from Recommendation_Report.pdf.